marcusklasson/marcusklasson.github.io/index.md

 I am interested in computer vision, deep learning, various approaches to uncertainty estimation, and their real-world applications where methods must adapt fast under limited supervision and resources.

 Here is a selected list of my research publications.
-See <a href="https://scholar.google.com/citations?user=H9VHxP4AAAAJ&h">Google Scholar</a> for a full list.
+See <a href="https://scholar.google.com/citations?user=H9VHxP4AAAAJ&h" target="_blank">Google Scholar</a> for a full list.

 <div class="publications">